Geoogolla/enterprise-docs/docs/designer-guide/report-designer/manage-data/data-connectors/elastic-search-data-source.md

 Now, you can drag and drop the required table from the tree view list.

 ![Tree View List](/static/assets/on-premise/images/report-designer/manage-data/elastic-search-data-source/tree-view-list.png)

+> Multiple joins are not supported for the Elastic Search data source in Bold Reports.

 Click `Finish` to save the data source with a relevant name to proceed with designing report.